FertigLab/pycogaps/README.md

 ## 2.2 Running CoGAPS with Custom Parameters

 In order to analyze your desired data, we'll need to input it and modify the default parameters before running CoGAPS.
 All parameter values can be modified directly in the `params.yaml` file already downloaded earlier.
-A snippet of `params.yaml` is shown below, where we have changed each default parameter value to our own specified value.
+A snippet of `params.yaml` is shown below, where we have changed some default parameter values to our own specified example values.

-A few important notes about the parameters:
-- path: make sure to move your data into the `data/` folder you created earlier, keep path set to `data/{your-datafile-name}`
-- don't put quotes around strings

 ```
 ## This file holds all parameters to be passed into PyCoGAPS.
 ## To modify default parameters, simply replace parameter values below with user-specified values, and save file.

-# RELATIVE path to data
+# RELATIVE path to data -- make sure to move your data into the created data/ folder
-path: data/GIST.csv
+path: data/liver_dataset.txt

-# result output file name (output saved as a .pkl file)
+# result output file name (output saved in the created output/ folder as a .pkl file)
 result_file: result.pkl

 standard_params:
   # number of patterns CoGAPS will learn
-  nPatterns: 7
+  nPatterns: 10
   # number of iterations for each phase of the algorithm
-  nIterations: 1000
+  nIterations: 5000
   # random number generator seed
   seed: 0
   # speeds up performance with sparse data (roughly >80% of data is zero), note this can only be used with the default uncertainty
-  useSparseOptimization: False
+  useSparseOptimization: True

 ...